Barking, London: Parishes

 The Parishes of England were, with a few exceptions, fixed for around 700 years from the late 12th century onwards.
 The huge Manor of Barking was served by two Ancient Parishes, Barking and Dagenham.
 This reversed the usual situation (for smaller, and even quite large Manors) where a parish would serve one or more manors.
-As with other manors, the area held by the declined over time, but the parish boundaries based on its former extent remained constant.
+As with other manors, the area held by the manor declined over time, but the parish boundaries based on its former extent remained constant.

 The Parish of Barking covered the areas now known as Barking and Ilford.
 Barking was a large ancient parish of 12307 acre in the Becontree hundred of Essex.
 It was divided into the wards of Chadwell, Ilford, Ripple and Town.
 A local board was formed for Town ward in 1882 and it was extended to cover Ripple ward in 1885.
 In 1888 Ilford and Chadwell were split off as a new parish of Ilford, leaving a residual parish of 3814 acre.